bbellanger/blackbird/README.md

-Black bird read through selected scientific article (.PDF) and personnal notes and output a network out of keywords automatically extracted from it.
+Black bird read through selected scientific articles (.PDF) and personnal notes and output a network out of keywords automatically extracted from it.